 7. A tomato teepee

-The teepee tomato cage is super simple and look how cute it is!
+The teepee tomato cage is super simple and just look at how cute it is!
 Learn how to make a tomato teepee at The Elliot Homestead.

 8. Simple stake and twine tomato cage